jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 \frac {\partial l_{k}}{\partial W} = x\frac {\partial J}{\partial l_{k+1}}
 $$

-So all $$ W $$ in this layer move in the same direction.
-The gradient descent follows a zip zap pattern instead.
+So all $$ W $$ in this layer move in the same direction (all to the right or all to the left).
+The gradient descent will therefore follow a zip zap pattern instead.
 Since tanh has both positive and negative outputs, tanh does not have this problem as sigmoid.

 #### Activation functions with NumPy